Metrohan/RSA-EncrypterDecrypter/README.md

 # RSA Encrypter/Decrypter

 This program mostly useful for who studies computer engineering or computer science.
 I used this program at my discrete math midterm.
-I thought it might be useful for anyone.
+It might be useful for anyone I think.
 Feel free to use my code.

 If you dont have an idea about RSA Encrypt or Decryption, check this link https://en.wikipedia.org/wiki/RSA_(cryptosystem)